hezisas/session-chef/README.md

 # Chef Sessions

 ## Home Work 1 - Convert python script to a chef recipe
-The python script `AARinstall.py` should be converted to a chef recipe, use the following steps:
+The python script `AARinstall.py` (mysql password is 'root') should be converted to a chef recipe, use the following steps:

 1. cd into HomeWork1